j1sk1ss/CordellDBMS.PETPRJ/README.md

 **About this project:**
 -----------------------------------------------------
 I just want to create alternative of SQL like DBMS.
 For example my own PostgreSQL, but simpler and lighter.
+I want use this DBMS on embended systems like STM32F103C6T8 or Arduino NANO.

 **ToDo list:**
 -----------------------------------------------------